hairyone/TD5Tester/README.md

 * Using a VAG COM KKL cable with Python: http://www.discotd5.com/data-logging/desktop-diagnostics

 * How to communicate with the FTDI chip using controlTransfer(), it also contains the only notes I have found showing how the modem status bytes should be interpreted: https://github.com/eblot/pyftdi

+* Much information refarding the data and TD5 tuning http://www.discotd5.com

+* A Python basec project with information on many of the TD5 PID requests https://github.com/EA2EGA/Ekaitza_Itzali